Corner Bowl Internet Server Monitor 2022

 - Verifies applications are responsive

-- Shuts down monitors during configured maintenance windows
+- Shuts down monitors during defined maintenance windows

 What does Corner Bowl Internet Server Monitor include?